-The Company's primary credit risk is on its cash and cash equivalents, short-term investments and accounts receivable.
-The Company has a high concentration of credit risk as the accounts receivable were owed by two major customers that make up 50% of the total accounts receivable.
+The Company's primary credit risk is on its cash and accounts receivable.
+The Company has a high concentration of credit risk as the accounts receivable were owed by one major customer that made up 77% of the total accounts receivable.
 The amounts disclosed in the consolidated statements of financial position are net of allowances for doubtful accounts, which are estimated by the Company's management based on prior experience and an assessment of the current economic environment.
 Significant management estimates are used to determine the allowance for doubtful accounts.
 The allowance for doubtful accounts is calculated by taking into account factors such as the Company's historical collection and write-off experience, the number of days the counterparty is past due, ongoing discussion with the customers and the status of the account.
 The Company believes that its allowance for doubtful accounts is sufficient to reflect the related credit risk associated with the Company's accounts receivable.
 Given the current economic environment, the Company monitors the credit quality of the financial institutions it deals with on an ongoing basis.